 - Publication year of the book: Like all other training guides, books published in the last ten years are generally more suitable than the books written earlier because of the changing lifestyles and advancements in feline care.

-Top picks for cat training books
+Top cat training books

 Very few pet training guides successfully amalgamate training advice with behavioral science.
 This book, Think Like a Cat by the renowned cat behavior expert and trainer-par-excellence Pam Johnson-Bennett is such a book.